PalisadoesFoundation/switchmap-ng/docs/docs/backend/Server.md

 def resolve_device_by_hostname(self, info, hostname=None, **kwargs)
 ```

-Resolve all devices by hostname for historical data.
+Resolve devices by hostname for historical data.

+If no hostname is provided, returns all enabled devices.

+**Arguments**:

+- `info` _Any_ - GraphQL info context.
+- `hostname` _str, optional_ - The hostname of the device to filter by.
+  Defaults to None.
+- `**kwargs` - Additional keyword arguments.

+**Returns**:

+- `sqlalchemy.orm.query.Query` - Query object with the matching devices.

 <a id="db.attributes.resolve_name"></a>